There are always very tiny problems in home theaters that we usually miss out on.

 If this is not the cause.

-Then check the frequency type of your remote and your receiver. if your remote is having infrared frequency then you make sure that your receiver frequency is also infrared otherwise they will miss match and the wireless connection of remote and receiver will not work. if you are having a radio frequency remote and your receiver is capable of infrared frequency.
+Then check the frequency type of your remote and your receiver. if your remote is having infrared frequency then you make sure that your receiver frequency is also infrared otherwise they will miss a match and the wireless connection between remote and receiver will not work. if you are having a radio frequency remote and your receiver is capable of infrared frequency.